-Maribor was never conquered by the Turks.
-Before the start of World War One, Maribor was largely inhabited by Germans, who contributed 80% to the population numbers, the rest being filled by the Slovenes.
-Before World War Two, an Orthodox Christian Church was built in Maribor.
-During the war, the Germans exiled all Slovenes from Maribor, who made their way to Croatia and Serbia.
-Maribor was the only city in former Yugoslavia which Hitler personally visited.
-After the liberation, the city quickly developed into the largest industrial center of Yugoslavia.
-Numerous important buildings are situated in Maribor, including the Slovene National Theater, as well as the Slovene Opera.
-The buildings are predominantly built in Austrian style, which gives Maribor a unique flair.
+Maribor was never occupied by the Turks.
+Before the very beginning of the First World War, the inhabitants of Maribor were mostly Germans.
+As many as 80% of the population were Germans and 20% Slovenians.
+Before the Second World War, an Orthodox church was built in Marbir.
+During the Second World War, during the German occupation, the Germans evicted Slovenians from Maribor, who went to Croatia and Serbia.
+By the way, Maribor is the only city in the former Yugoslavia that was visited by Hitler himself.
+After liberation, the city quickly developed into the largest industrial center in Yugoslavia.
+In Maribor today there are important buildings, such as: the Slovenian National Theater and the Slovenian Opera.
+The architecture of the city is typically Austro-Hungarian, which gives Maribor a real flair.

-Summers in Maribor are filled with musical and theater festivals, while the streets and gardens of the old city with the willow trees towering over them provide excellent shade for the city’s many visitors and inhabitants.
+The summer in Maribor is filled with music and theater festivals, and the streets of the old town and in the gardens of the cafes above which are overhanging beautiful willow trees that also provide shade for the visitors of this small town.

 The capital of Slovenia, as well as its greenest city, Ljubljana is a city rich with history and culture.
 Slovenia is a country that awakes the sense of what a person needs to treat nature and his surroundings like.
 Order and cleanliness are this city’s main atributes!
 It is widely thought that the history of Ljubljana goes back five thousand years, changing epochs ranging from the Roman military, trade-based Emona, all the way to the introduction of Slavs to the area.
 A landmark dating back to the 12th century is the fortress city which was devastated in the 16th century, only to be rebuilt in the 19th century with a new viewpoint.